All the latest Derwent Valley Railway news…

 The Board of the Derwent Valley Railway will soon present for consideration by the membership a comprehensive revision of our Rules of Association.
 Proposed amendments to the Rules will remove confusing definitions and outdated provisions, improving members’ understanding of our corporate governance.
 Once endorsed by the Board, the revised set of Rules will be circulated to members with a view to their being adopted at a Special General Meeting.

-Complementing the proposed changes to the Rules, the Board at its meeting on 12th May 2025 adopted updated, easily understood and succinct policies dealing with:
+Complementing the proposed changes to the Rules, the Board recently adopted new or updated, easily understood and succinct policies dealing with:

 Members’ Code of Conduct